 Most independent contractors operate as sole proprietors, meaning they are responsible for paying both the employer and employee portions of Social Security and Medicare taxes.
 This is why the self-employment tax rate is higher.

-We encourage you to email info@theclarityagency with questions, and if you know of anyone who could use some extra clarity in their finances, be sure to refer them!
+Send us a message today for a free, no obligation 30-minute clarity call.
+And if you know of anyone who could use some extra clarity in their finances, be sure to refer them!

 Written by: Sofia Ritz, Social Media Intern